 - Club NYX

 Club NYX was one of our favorite gay spots in Amsterdam for drinks and dancing.
-But lately, we haven’t visited Club NYX much, as it’s often a very crowded club!
+But lately, we haven’t visited Club NYX much, as it’s often crowded!
 So be prepared to wait in line.

 Not only do queer men and women like to visit this club, but many straight people also go here.